How to Generate & Fill Form 16? Form 16 Part A & Part B

 Generating Digitally Form 16 from Smart Form 16 Software

-Ans.
-In case you are not a salaried employee and work for an organization on a contractual basis, you will receive Form 16-A based on the services rendered and the form will show the TDS deducted on payments made to you.
+If you are not a salaried employee and work for an organization on a contractual basis, you will receive Form 16A based on the services rendered, and the form will show the TDS deducted from payments made to you.

 The responsibility of deducting and submitting TDS is the task of an employer if in case the organization fails to do so in time, they are charged Rs.100 per day of default as per Section 272(A).

 If, after multiple requests, the organization fails to issue the certificate, the employee should immediately contact the Assessing Officer.
 The Assessing Officer will take the remedial action taking TDS as not submitted.